lewisl9029/toc/README.md

   See our list of once-planned features for a taste of what's simply not there.

-  Some quick examples include group chat, voice/video chat, embeds support, emoticons, simultaneous login...
+  Some quick examples include group chat, voice/video chat, embeds support, emoticons, simultaneous login, contacts/messages deletion, etc...

 - Toc has some serious limitations that can severely impact usability for long-term use.